cs1302uga/cs1302-tutorials/packages.md

    In this example, `cs1302.hello.HelloWorld` is known as the **fully qualified name** of the `HelloWorld` class in the `cs1302.hello` package.
-You have seen fully qualified names before--they are often used with `import` statements to make classes in other packages available using their simple class name.
-In this case, the `HelloWorld` part of `cs1302.hello.HelloWorld` is known as the **name** or **simple name** of the class.
+You have seen fully qualified names before--they are often used with `import` statements (remember `java.util.Scanner`?).
+When you import a class, you can use the simple class name in that file instead of having to type the fully qualified name each time.
+   In this case, `HelloWorld` is known as the **name** or **simple name** of the class.

    **PROTIP:** Although packages correspond to directories, a fully qualified name uses `.` (dot) for the name separator and not a slash.

-5. Congratulations, you've successfully completed this tutorial!
-Please read the sections below for some important information regarding class path and `import` statements.

 ## Code Dependencies